hpc-carpentry/hpc-shell/_episodes/03-files.md

 ## Moving and copying files

-To practice moving files, we will move `test.txt` to that directory with `mv` (move). `mv`'s syntax works for both files and directories `mv <file/directory> <path to new location>`
+To practice moving files, we will move `draft.txt` to that directory with `mv` (move). `mv`'s syntax works for both files and directories `mv <file/directory> <path to new location>`

 ```
-$ mv test.txt files
+$ mv draft.txt files
 $ cd files
 $ ls
 ```
 {: .language-bash}
 ```
-test.txt
+draft.txt
 ```
 {: .output}

-`test.txt` isn't a very descriptive name.
+`draft.txt` isn't a very descriptive name.
 How do we go about changing it?

 It turns out that the way to rename files and folders is with `mv` again.
 Although this may not seem intuitive at first, think of it as moving a file to be stored under a different name.
 The syntax is quite similar to moving files: `mv oldName newName`.

 ```
-$ mv test.txt newname.testfile
+$ mv draft.txt newname.testfile
 $ ls
 ```
 {: .language-bash}